-Your tutor will provide you with feedback when they observe you practise your skills, make a presentation, or participate in group activities.
+Your tutor will provide you with feedback when they observe you practise skills, make a presentation, or participate in group activities.
 This feedback will usually be both verbal and in a written form that you can add to your portfolio.
 Even if you need to repeat a skills practice, do not destroy your original tutor feedback because it will provide evidence of your progress and help when you come to carry out your self-review.

-Tutor observation evidence could include tutorial records (when written by your tutor) and tutor feedback on case presentations and group discussions, including contributions to seminars, group-work, and group training supervision.
+Tutor observation evidence could also include tutorial records (when written by your tutor) and tutor feedback on group discussions including contributions to group-work.